Juan013/adhoc-ROS-Mobile/README.md

 # adhoc-ROS-Mobile

-This is an adhoc version of the Android application for the robot operating system ROS-Mobile (Rottmann et al, 2020).
+This is an ad-hoc version of the Android application, named ROS-Mobile, for the robot operating system (Rottmann et al, 2020).
 The ad-hoc app is developed to integrate the capabilities of MQTT clients and ROS nodes on a smartphone.

-This way, different smartphones can play a different role within the Internet of Robotics Things or the Feedback Information System in a X-IoCA architecture (Bravo-Arrabal et al, 2021), depending on whether they act as information providers or remote processors and task monitors, respectively.
+## Purpose

+The purpose of this app is to tele-operate robotics manipulators using two joysticks: one of them is used for XY plane movements while the other one is for controlling the Z axis motion.
+At the same time, an IP camera can be displayed on the smarthone screen showing the images captured by the camera in the eye.

+Moreover, the same space on the screen can show the virtual environment associated with the digital twin of the robot.
+The user can switch between both visualizations using two buttons.
+Finally, a new ROS subscriber serves as a traffic light (green, yellow and red) to indicates the forces on the end-effector, where there is an ultrasound camera to perform a medical scanning.

-## Main Interface
+## Results

+The results of this test will be shown on a paper submitted to the Robotics and Automation Letters.
+If the paper is accepted, more explanation will be written here.

+## Activity for control

 <p align="center">
     <img src="images/ad-hocRM.jpg" alt="Custom Master Chooser" width="200" />
 <p/>

+## References

 Rottmann, N., Studt, N., Ernst, F., & Rueckert, E. (2020).
 Ros-mobile: An android application for the robot operating system. arXiv preprint arXiv:2011.02781.